paulgalow/vorchard/README.md

 ### Why can't I enter a password for my username?

 I needed a way to quickly generate lots of passwords.
-Vorchard automatically generates a long random password for you using the browser's [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
+Vorchard automatically generates a long random password for you using the browser's [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Crypto).

-### Why add random digits to a username?
+### Why add random characters to a username?

 This aims to make it harder for an attacker to guess your username.